Frelsaren/osdu-go/README.md

 ## Description
 OSDU-Go is a Go client library for interacting with the OSDU (Open Subsurface Data Universe) data platform.
 It provides a set of tools and utilities to facilitate the integration and management of subsurface data within the OSDU ecosystem.

-NB: Package is still under development, not all endpoints have been implemented and/or tested
+NB: Package is still under development, not all endpoints have been implemented and/or tested.
+    Methods and Types are subject to change.

 ## Table of Contents
 - [Installation](#installation)